agcdtmr/automation/README.md

 - [x] Install Git
 - [x] Install Java
 - [x] Install Jenkins
-- [x] Follow this Linkedin Learning course sponsored by the company: https://www.linkedin.com/learning/learning-jenkins-14423877
+- [ ] Following this Linkedin Learning course sponsored by the company: https://www.linkedin.com/learning/learning-jenkins-14423877
+- [x] Reinstalling VSCode and fixing related error (I need this to have a better access to different branches)
+- [x] Installing Docker and setting up the environment

 ## Creating SSH key and adding to ssh-agent and add the new ssh key to gihub account